-The organisation essentially creates a visual representation of the critical elements of its strategy for the social side (encompassing social, environmental, and economic objectives) as well as the financial side – or business sustainability.
-The process then helps the organisation to identify the key drivers or ways of achieving success from these social and financial perspectives by identifying what key stakeholders want from the organisation, and what processes the organisation needs to put in place internally for it to deliver these things.
+The organisation creates a visual representation of the critical elements of its strategy for the social side (social, environmental, and economic objectives) as well as the financial side – or business sustainability.
+The process helps the organisation to identify the key drivers of achieving success from these perspectives by identifying what key stakeholders want from the organisation, and what processes the organisation needs to put in place for it to deliver these things.

-The first step involves creating a strategy map.
-This is done by identifying the organisation’s goals, and choosing between two and four key goals to focus on.
-These are described at the top level of the strategy map.
+The first step involves creating a strategy map by identifying the organisation’s goals, and choosing between two and four key goals to focus on.
 Underneath these goals, objectives need to be agreed for each of four ‘perspectives’.

 This is done by asking:

 - What are the financial objectives for how the organisation earns and uses resources?

 - What are the organisation’s key stakeholder groups?
 What does each stakeholder want the organisation to be?
 (These are called ‘value propositions’).

 - What internal processes does the organisation need to excel at in order to deliver what stakeholders want?
 These are usually activities that take place across teams or across the organisation.